InoahI/Comment-to-Doc/code-story/README.md

 * `able to export the book into a pdf file`: BUG, cannot save the pdf file
 * `improve the structure of the book and the logic behind to make it more useful`
 * `single file version done, publish it `
+* `feature that allows the user to press the html page and go to the location of the function declaration`
 * `generate a book from multiple files`
 * `import LLM?`
 ## Requirements